As a life-long news junkie, I've

 opinion, any professional in the performing arts should view it as their Daily Variety – vital for staying abreast

-of industry news and trends." —posted May 12, 2010 by Ciara Pressler on the Fractured Atlas blog
+of industry news and trends." —Ciara Pressler, May 12, 2010, Fractured Atlas blog

-newsletters, etc. from around the globe...
+articles from around the globe...
 YCM is a like a vegetable that tastes like french fries.
-It's oh-so-good
+It's oh-so-good for

-for you and should be consumed daily, but it also tastes great going down....
-Consuming news in the 21st century is not like
+you and should be consumed daily, but it also tastes great going down....
+Consuming news in the 21st century is not like it

 of all different types and temperatures from all over the world.
 'You've Cott Mail' [is one] of the best buffets

 in town.
 And I gorge myself every day."